AKA Snert or Erwtensoep

 Ingredients

-* alternative is a quart of vegetable or other stock instead of bouillon and water
+* alternative is a quart of vegetable or other stock instead of bouillon and water1-2 tsp dried thyme

 Directions